 However, contrary to popular belief, the FDCPA only protects consumer debtors, not commercial debtors.

-Although there are currently no federal laws controlling commercial debt collection, most states have statutes which govern commercial debt collection.
+Although there are currently no federal laws controlling commercial debt collection, most states have statutes that govern commercial debt collection.

 Do use mail, email and phone to reach debtors.